Testicles, also called testes or balls, are oval-shaped organs that sit in a sac that hangs behind the penis.

 If you do one every month, your chances of finding cancer early are very good.
 When that happens, the cancer is a lot easier to treat.
 That means your chances of survival are very good.

 What Is Testicular Cancer?

-Your testicles, what you more likely call your balls, are part of the male reproductive system.
+Your testicles, what you more likely call balls, are part of the male reproductive system.
 They are the two balls that hang in the sac, known as the scrotum, under your penis.

-The testicles are the part of your body that produces sperm.
+The testicles are the part of your body that produce sperm.
 They also produce a male hormone called testosterone that gives your body many of its male characteristics -- like a deep voice or hair on the face.

 Why You Should Consider Giving Yourself a Self-Exam Each Month